TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-refundrequest.md

 * Problem subtype: **Cancel, exchange and refunds**
 * Additionally provide: Reservation ID, Reservation Order ID and reason for return/exchange

-### **Policy:**
+### **Policy**

-* Credits or refunds are always applied at the Subscription level as opposed to the Account level.
+* Credits or refunds are always applied at the Subscription level as opposed to the Account level
-* Microsoft can only credit or refund the charges we invoiced for, and only in the currency you were charged in.
+* Microsoft can only credit or refund the charges we invoiced for, and only in the currency you were charged in
-* Credit Cards: If we are providing a refund to a credit card, we can only refund the card you were initially charged.
+* Credit Cards: If we are providing a refund to a credit card, we can only refund the card you were initially charged
-* If you incurred other charges by other institutions (such as your bank or due to currency conversion),Microsoft is unable to refund these charges.
+* If you incurred other charges by other institutions (such as your bank or due to currency conversion), Microsoft is unable to refund these charges

 ## **Recommended Documents**

 * [Request/Download/View your Azure billing invoice and usage data](https://docs.microsoft.com/azure/billing/billing-download-azure-invoice-daily-usage-date)
 * [Prevent unexpected charges with Azure billing and cost management](https://docs.microsoft.com/azure/billing/billing-getting-started)
 * [Understand your bill](https://docs.microsoft.com/azure/billing/billing-understand-your-bill#csv)